 Startup Valuation: A Brief Introduction

 Startup valuation is an art, not a science.
-It is impossible to accurately calculate the value of a private, early stage business.
-This is particularly for one that has yet to start generating revenue.
+It is impossible to calculate the value of a private, early-stage business accurately, especially one that is yet to start generating revenue.
 However, it is a necessary part of the equity-raising process.
 You will have to decide how much of your business you are willing to sell at what price.

-There are some great startup valuation tools around that can help with this process and give you a jumping off point which you can find below.
-First we'll share some key principles and help you get into the mind of a venture capitalist or angel investor.
+To understand how startup valuation works, we’ll begin by sharing some fundamental principles and then help you get into the mind of a venture capitalist or angel investor.

 Some Key Principles Around Startup Valuation